Hadyn/cicada/2014/README.md

 | 14 | [56.jpg](ky2khlqdf7qdznac.onion/56.jpg) | [56.jpg](ky2khlqdf7qdznac.onion/56.jpg) |
 | 15 | [57.jpg](ky2khlqdf7qdznac.onion/57.jpg) | [57.jpg](ky2khlqdf7qdznac.onion/57.jpg) |

+### Observations

+- Section 4 body contains a 7 on [page 10](ky2khlqdf7qdznac.onion/10.jpg).
+It is followed by a single rune.

-## Anomalies
+### Anomalies

-- Section 3 text body contains no other punctuation besides spaces.\*
+- Section 3 body contains no other punctuation besides spaces.\*
 - Section 4 header does not end with correct punctuation.
-- Section 4 text body contains a 7 on [page 10 line 8](ky2khlqdf7qdznac.onion/10.jpg).
-It is followed by a single rune.
-- Section 9 text body contains no other punctuation besides spaces.\*
+- Section 9 body contains no other punctuation besides spaces.\*
-- Section 11 text body contains no other punctuation besides spaces.\*
+- Section 11 body contains no other punctuation besides spaces.\*
 - Section 12 header does not end with the correct punctuation.
-- Section 13 text body contains no other punctuation besides spaces.
+- Section 13 body contains no other punctuation besides spaces.

 *\*Sections are short enough where these anomalies may be trivial.*

-## Punctuation
+### Punctuation

 | Purpose     | Count | Arrangement |
 |-------------|-------|-------------|